tc39/proposal-ses/README.md

      A SES realm's initial `eval` inherits from proto-SES's `eval`.
-For each of the overriding constructors (currently only `Function`), their `"prototype"` property initially has the same as the constructor they inherit from.
+For each of the overriding constructors (currently only `Function`), their `"prototype"` property initially has the same value as the constructor they inherit from.
 Thus, a function `foo` from one SES realm passes the `foo instanceof Function` test using the `Function` constructor of another SES realm.
 Among SES realms, `instanceof` on primordial types simply works.

   1. Add to all realms, including the shared proto-SES realm, a new property, `Reflect.theProtoGlobal`, whose value is the shared